The EU bank

 The EIB is the European Union's bank.
 We are the only bank owned by and representing the interests of the European Union Member States.
 We work closely with other EU institutions to implement EU policy.

-As the largest multilateral borrower and lender by volume, we provide finance and expertise for sound and sustainable investment projects which contribute to furthering EU policy objectives.
-More than 90% of our activity is focused on Europe but we also implement the financial aspects of the EU's external and development policies.
+We are the world’s largest multilateral borrower and lender.
+We provide finance and expertise for sustainable investment projects that contribute to EU policy objectives.
+More than 90% of our activity is in Europe.
+But we also are a big investor around the world.

 - Lending: The vast majority of our financing is through loans, but we also offer guarantees, microfinance, equity investment, etc.

-- Blending: Our support helps us unlock financing from other sources, particularly from the EU budget.
-This is blended together to form the full financing package.
+- Blending: Our support unlocks financing from other sources, particularly from the EU budget.
+This is blended with loans to form a full financing package.

 - Advising: Lack of finance is often only one barrier to investment.
-We can help with administrative and project management capacity which facilitates investment implementation.
+We help with administrative and project management capacity to facilitate investment.

 See "Products section" for our full range of products and services.

-We raise the bulk of our lending resources on the international capital markets through bond issues.
+We raise the money we lend on the international capital markets through bond issues.
 Our excellent rating allows us to borrow at good rates.
 We’re not in this to make a big profit.
 So we pass these good rates onto our clients.

 Our multiplier effect

-We generally finance one-third of each project but it can be as much as 50%.
-This long term, supportive financing often encourages private and public sector actors to make investment which might not otherwise be made.
+We generally finance one-third of each project, but it can be as much as 50%.
+This long-term, supportive financing encourages private and public sector investors to put in their funds.

 What makes the EIB different?

-All the projects we finance must not only be bankable but also comply with strict economic, technical, environmental and social standards.
+All the projects we finance must be bankable.
+But they also must comply with strict technical, environmental and social standards.
 Our corps of 300 engineers and economists screens every project, before, during and after we lend.
-We work hard to be accountable to EU citizens.
+We’re accountable to EU citizens.

-Around 2000 staff build on more than 50 years' experience and expertise in project financing.
-Headquartered in Luxembourg, we have a network of local and regional offices in Europe and beyond.
+We have more than 50 years' experience and expertise in project financing.
+Headquartered in Luxembourg with 2 900 staff, we have a network of local and regional offices in Europe and beyond.

 The EIB Group

-The EIB Group consists of the European Investment Bank and the European Investment Fund (EIF).
-The EIF focuses on innovative financing for SMEs.
-The EIB is the majority shareholder with the remaining equity held by the European Union (represented by the European Commission) and other European private and public bodies.
+The EIB Group consists of the European Investment Bank and the European Investment Fund, which specialises in SME finance.
+The EIB is the majority EIF shareholder, with the remaining equity held by the European Union (represented by the European Commission) and other European private and public bodies.